ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is designing an AI system.
+Q-102: Your team is designing an AI system.
 Here they want to ensure that the AI system is tested thoroughly before it can be used.
 Which of the following Microsoft principle of AI does this come under?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Fairness
 b.
 Reliability & Safety
 c.
 Privacy & Security
 d.
 Inclusiveness
 e.
 Transparency
 f.
 Accountability

 Answer: b.
 Reliability & Safety

 Overall explanation: This comes under the principle of Reliability & Safety For more information on Responsible AI, one can visit the below URL